orbitalquark/textadept/doc/manual.md

 `Ctrl+Alt+G` and `Ctrl+Alt+Shift+G` (`^⌘G` and `^⌘⇧G` | none) key bindings for cycling through results.
 Textadept does not support replacing in files directly.
 You must "Find in Files" first, and then "Replace All" for each file containing a result.
-The "Match Case", "Whole Word", and "Lua pattern" flags still apply.
+The "Match Case", "Whole Word", and "Regex" flags still apply.

 _Warning_: currently, the [find API][] provides the only means to specify a file-type filter.
 While the default filter excludes many common binary files